 High School HiCap

-The goal of the Highly Capable Program is to provide maximum choice at the high school level to enable students to tailor their program of advanced studies as much as possible based on their post-secondary goals.
-To that end, we offer a variety of rigorous options at the high school level that our highly capable students can participate in including Advanced Placement (AP), International Baccalaureate (IB), honors courses, and College in the High School.
+A goal of the Highly Capable Program is to provide maximum choice at the high school level to enable students to tailor their program of studies as much as possible based on their post-secondary goals.
+To that end, a variety of options is offered at the high school level that students receiving highly capable services can participate in, including Advanced Placement (AP) and International Baccalaureate (IB) course options, Honors courses, and College in the High School, as well as dual credit CTE courses.
 Each of our high schools provides accelerated course enrollment options.

-Students in grades 9-11 may be referred for possible HiCap services by a parent/guardian, teacher, peer, community member, or themselves in the fall.
-To refer your student for possible HiCap Services, please complete the online form (coming by September 20, 2024) between October 1 and November 22, 2024.
+Students in grades 9-11 may be referred for possible HiCap services by a parent/guardian, teacher, peer, community member, or themselves in the fall each year.
+When the window is open, the referral form link will be available on the Highly Capable webpage.

 • One English Language Arts (ELA) work sample which can include essays, book projects, cross-disciplinary work that shows deep analysis and/or application in Science and Social Studies.